J-Fu2000/J-Fu2000.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Jiaxin (pronounced Jyah-sheen), and you can also call me Jasmine.
 I'm from China and came to the UK at the age of 18 to pursue my academic degrees.
-I'm currently a PhD student in the [Beltramo lab] (https://www.beltramolab.org/), part of the [Department of Physiology, Development and Neuroscience] (https://www.pdn.cam.ac.uk/) at the [University of Cambridge] (https://www.cam.ac.uk/).
+I'm currently a PhD student in the [Beltramo lab](https://www.beltramolab.org/), part of the [Department of Physiology, Development and Neuroscience](https://www.pdn.cam.ac.uk/) at the [University of Cambridge](https://www.cam.ac.uk/).

 With a background in biology, I'm interested in uncovering the neural mechanisms underlying animal behaviour.
 My PhD project focuses on the intersection of vision and social learning in mice.
-We use [DeepLabCut] (http://www.mackenziemathislab.org/deeplabcut) to track freely moving mice before, during, and after an "observer" mouse watches a "demonstrator" mouse experiencing painful footshocks.
-This behavioural paradigm is combined with optogenetic manipulation and [miniscope calcium imaging] (http://miniscope.org/index.php/Main_Page) techniques to investigate its causal and correlative links with neurons in the visual areas (POR and V1).
+We use [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) to track freely moving mice before, during, and after an "observer" mouse watches a "demonstrator" mouse experiencing painful footshocks.
+This behavioural paradigm is combined with optogenetic manipulation and [miniscope calcium imaging](http://miniscope.org/index.php/Main_Page) techniques to investigate its causal and correlative links with neurons in the visual areas (POR and V1).

 My project is still in its early stages and open to new ideas and opportunities for collaboration.
 You can find my contact details in the sidebar.